 When I started in MCCP in the middle of April, the Guardian’s online blog would have read – ‘War in Ukraine: At a glance, what we know on day 54 of the invasion’ (as I write this it’s currently on day 174) and while the war and initial signs of rising inflation raised concerns for the future, most of us – particularly those in western Europe – were still riding on the crest of a wave of optimism as society opened back up with the removal of Covid-19 restrictions.

 Confidence quickly transitioned to concern and then pessimism.
 The dreaded ‘R’ word (recession) that should never be written or spoken aloud, slowly crept back into the news cycle, our conversations, and our thoughts.
-People and business alike are readying to tighten their belts and reel in spending in expectation of a hard 2022/2023.
+People and businesses alike are readying to tighten their belts and reel in spending in expectation of a hard 2022/2023.

 To illustrate this point the IPA (Institute of practitioners in advertising) in the UK has pre-emptively taken out a half page ad in the Financial times challenging businesses to come back to them in a year and tell them if cutting their marketing budget was a good idea.